 All will improve your credit score which will mean when you talk with a mortgage broker you’ll have better options.
 With your mortgage broker help, you will be able to secure you a mortgage-in-principal offer.
 This figure will be your budget.

+One of the most important tips for house hunting is know your budget.
 Whether you need to talk with a mortgage broker or are a cash buyer, you need to start with a solid figure in your head.
-Remember this is a maximum and so it’s worth your while to negotiate everything.
+Remember this is a maximum and so it’s worth your while to negotiate or haggle everything.

 #4 Viewing matrix

 If you find a lot of properties on the open market and have trouble deciding then try sorting them using a matrix.
-It’s our top house hunting tip!
+It’s one of our top tips for house hunting!

 Using your list of needs as the basis.
 Write each need in a box down the left-hand side.
 Along the top, write in the address of each property.